MaxRan92/shopping-chart/README.md

 The site uses PostgrSQL, which is an open-source relational database system compatible with most programming languages.
 The database schema below illustrates the Data Model and Fields created, with the relationship between them.

-Some of the models take inspiration from the CI PP5 walkthrough project, however some of those models had been modified to better assist a product that does not have a delivery cost or size: the models has been modified including fields such has Return, Volatility, License Period and Keywords, the latter for better SEO management.
+Some of the models take inspiration from the CI PP5 walkthrough project, however some of those models had been modified and made original to better assist a product that does not have a delivery cost or size: the models has been modified including fields such has Return, Volatility, License Period and Keywords, the latter for better SEO management.
 Moreover, four additional models were created:
  - Newsletter: to manage in the database the request to be added to the mailing list from the user
  - Glossary: to manage the list of terms and description
  - Post: to store information regardin the blog posts
- - Comment: to store user comments and 1 to 5 star user ratings
+ - Comment: to store user comments with the addition of 1 to 5 star user ratings

 ![ERD](readme/images/erd.png)